Efficient Intra-Rack Resource Disaggregation for HPC Using Co-Packaged DWDM Photonics: Disaggregated Rack Design

 \subsection{Optical Switches}

-The radix and wavelengths per port of optical switches dictate number of \acp{MCM} we can fully connect optically with a single switch as well as the amount of direct (single-hop) bandwidth.
+The radix and wavelengths per port of optical switches dictate the number of \acp{MCM} we can fully connect optically with a single photonic switch as well as the amount of direct (single-hop) bandwidth.
 From Section~\ref{section:switch technologies}, we pick state-of-the-art representatives of wave-selective, cascaded \acp{AWGR}, and spatial optical switches.
 Their parameters are shown in Table~\ref{table:optical switch parameters}.
 Even though spatial~\cite{240x240WaferScale} and wave-selective switches~\cite{Hybrid_switch} are capable of 100 Gbps per wavelength, most links available widely today do not support that (Table~\ref{table:photonic link summary}).
 In addition, we show that we can still satisfy bandwidth demands with the conservative assumption of 25 Gbps per wavelength.

-To connect our 350 \acp{MCM} using 370$\times$370 \acp{AWGR}, we can combine \ac{MCM} fibers in five groups of six and connect each group to one port of five parallel \acp{AWGR}.
-However, this would require each \ac{AWGR} port to handle 384 wavelengths.
+To connect our 350 \acp{MCM} using $370 \times 370$ \acp{AWGR}, we can combine \ac{MCM} fibers in five groups of six and connect each group to one port of five parallel \acp{AWGR}.
+However, each \ac{AWGR} port would be required to handle 384 wavelengths.
 To respect the per port 370 wavelength limitation of our \ac{AWGR} configuration but still satisfy the full escape bandwidth of \acp{MCM}, we combine the remaining 14 wavelengths along with the remaining two fibers per \ac{MCM} ($128 + 14 = 142$ wavelengths total) that were left unconnected into an extra parallel \ac{AWGR}, for a total of six parallel \acp{AWGR}.
 We then connect \ac{MCM} fibers to \acp{AWGR} in a staggered manner such that each \ac{MCM} connects to each other \ac{MCM} using at least five 25 Gbps direct-path wavelengths, for a direct \ac{MCM}--\ac{MCM} bandwidth of $25 \times 5 = 125$ Gbps.
+This is illustrated in \figurename~\ref{figure:awgr case}.